Compatibility

 Apply Time Scale

-/timescale apply <scale> <duration> [<transition>|include]
+/timescale apply <scale> [<duration>] [<transition>] [include <target>]

-Applies a time scale effect.
+Applies a time scale effect to the game world.

 Example: